DamienToomey/devops_cheatsheet/parts/part1/chapter12.md

 $ cat ~/.ssh/id_rsa.pub
 ```

-#### Account 1: Add the public SSH key to GitHub
+##### Account 1: Add the public SSH key to GitHub

-- copy the output of the previous command
+- copy the output of the cat command
 - go to https://github.com/settings/ssh/new
 - click on new SSH key
 - Title: My PC